gallenc/opennms-examples-tutorials-1/workup/opennms-gpon-correlation/minimal-minion-kafka/README.md

 Based on https://docs.opennms.com/horizon/29/operation/kafka-producer/kafka-producer.html
 (see also https://rmoff.net/2018/08/02/kafka-listeners-explained/)

-Please note that the kafka kafka-broker in docker-compose is running on port 29092  not 9092 as described in the docs.
+Please note that the kafka kafka in docker-compose is running on port 29092  not 9092 as described in the docs.

 You need to get access to the OpenNMS Karaf shell.
 There is an SSH client installed on the minion image but not the horizon image - so we ssh into the horizon opennms from the minion

-note that docker-compose sets up the service names kafka-broker, horizon, database as dns names so ssh etc can reference these
+note that docker-compose sets up the service names kafka, horizon, database as dns names so ssh etc can reference these

 To manually set up the alarm forwarder following the documentation